fpseverino/PassKit/Sources/Orders/Orders.docc/GettingStarted.md

 final class OrderDelegate: OrdersDelegate {
     func encode<O: OrderModel>(order: O, db: Database, encoder: JSONEncoder) async throws -> Data {
-        // The specific OrderData class you use here may vary based on the `order.orderTypeIdentifier`
+        // The specific OrderData class you use here may vary based on the `order.typeIdentifier`
         // if you have multiple different types of orders, and thus multiple types of order data. guard let orderData = try await OrderData.query(on: db) .filter(\.$order.$id == order.requireID())